Loading...

 Portion Control

-Drink plenty of water before and during your meal to help in digestion and metabolism.
+Drink water before and during your meal to help with digestion and reduce the rate at which glucose enters the bloodstream.

 healthspan-mbl